BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 ## License
 It's provided as is, without any guarantee.
 Feel free to use it in any way that you see fit.
+One condition: I claim the right to use any derivative works in any way that I see fit.

 ## Author